-After the proposed master plan has been prepared, it shall be submitted 4 1 3000 to the township board for review and comment.
+After the proposed master plan has been prepared, it shall be submitted up to the township board for review and comment.
 After the township board has approved the distribution of the plan, a copy shall then be submitted to each of the foregoing units previously required to be notified of the planning commission's intentions.
 (MCL 125.3841)